Current as of September 25, 2020

 - Have a blast with Kennedy Space Center.
 Inspire a love of science and space by joining Kennedy Space Center’s Facebook Live sessions for young children and young adults.

 - Explore the Smithsonian Institution.
-Families can’t go to Smithsonian museums or the National Zoo during their temporary closures, but the museums can come — virtually — to families!
+Places like the Smithsonian museums and the National Zoo are reopening as pandemic conditions allow, but can always come to families virtually.
 Meet the animals, watch them on live cams, check out the Smithsonian Learning Lab, discover museum treasures in 3D, play a wide variety of games and much more.

 - Serve up science lessons.
 Turn to the Morale, Welfare and Recreation Digital Library for resources including ScienceFlix, which offers more than 50 complete units of study with thousands of science-related assets.
 It uses hands-on projects, videos, interactive features and more to give children and teens a better understanding of science concepts and ideas.

-Understanding of COVID-19 is rapidly changing.
+Understanding of COVID-19 continues to evolve.
 For updates and information specific to your location, visit your installation’s official website.
 You can also follow your installation’s Facebook, Twitter or Instagram platforms.

 For Department of Defense updates for the military community: